 - Poor performance at work or school

 - Low energy

-If you answered, “yes” to each of the questions above, it is very possible that you have insomnia.
+If you answered “yes” to each of the questions above, it is possible that you have insomnia.
 The next thing you should know is whether or not you have inadequate sleep hygiene.

 - Do you have any of these bad habits?

-- You’ve got a really bad sleep schedule.
+- You’ve got a terrible sleep schedule.
 You take a nap often, sleep and wake up at varying times every day, or you spend a lot of time in bed.

 - You do not have a comfortable environment for sleeping.

-- You normally use products with caffeine, nicotine or alcohol before you go to bed.
+- You usually use products with caffeine, nicotine, or alcohol before you go to bed.